 A fundamental reform of major interest rate benchmarks is being undertaken globally, including the replacement of some interbank offered rates (IBORs) with alternative nearly risk-free rates (referred to as 'IBOR reform').
-The Group has exposures to IBORs on its financial instruments that will be replaced or reformed as part of these market-wide initiatives.
-The Group anticipates that IBOR reform will not impact its risk management significantly.
+Currently, the Group has no exposures to IBORs on its financial instruments.